Travel Guide: Safety in Juarez and El Paso [2023]

 On top of that, there is a much higher police presence in touristy areas than in other parts of the city.
 While police officers in Mexico have a bad reputation for being controlled by criminal groups, it is still usually better to be in a heavily policed area than one with no local authorities around.

-Juarez is safe enough to visit during the daytime in tourist zones, and honestly is really worth the visit!
-There are several great things to do in Juarez and several reasons that you should make the trip.
 As it is just a short walk across the Paso del Norte Bridge, Juarez is a great place to experience authentic Mexican culture along the border.
 While there is no perfectly safe area of Juarez, there is no perfectly safe area of any city in the world!
+This local guide is going to lay it all out for you.

 If you’re thinking of making a trip to El Paso or Juarez, keep reading for the top things to do in El Paso and Juarez, how to get to each city, tips for crossing the border, and most importantly, tips for safety in Juarez.